NevilArt/BsMax/README.md

 * Pose menu added to Quadmenu and some Keymap added for Pose mode.
 * Select Element enabled for Curve mode too ('5' Toggle On/Off)
 * Select Element enabled for 3DsMax mode ('5' Toggle On/Off, 'Ctrl + 5' Open Setting Dialog)
-* Keymap updated (Clipt Editor for 3DsMax mode) and some keymap issues fixed.
 * Open the keymaps list in github wiki via addon preferences (In production).
 * Preferences UI changed, more optional and easy to understand.
 * Quad menu can scale from addon preferences.
 * lots of code cleaning and Simplification to make future improvment easy.
 * Align Objects has percentage option now and can put in halfway or increase distance by entering negative value.
-* Keymap issue fixed on Dope Sheet and Graph Editor.
 * Some New Items added to Quad menu.
 * "Link to" operator (Avalible in Quadmenu).
 * Align objects draws a line to show the tool is active.